aforsyth/regex_extraction/README.md

 Navigate to the directory at which you want to install my code.
 Then, `git clone https://github.com/aforsyth/regex_extraction.git` to clone my code into a directory called regex_extraction.

-`cd` into regex_extraction, and then you can run my code as examplined below.
+`cd` into regex_extraction, and then you can run my code as explained. below.

 ### Extraction Usage